Our History

 In 1996, Jerome L. Belinson, MD, then Chairman of the Department of Obstetrics and Gynecology at the Cleveland Clinic Foundation in Cleveland, Ohio, and a Gynecologic Oncologist, read about an area in China with a high prevalence of cervical cancer and a mortality from cervical cancer 10-20 times most areas in the developed world.
 Around the same time he became friends with Mr. Anthony Yen a long time United States citizen with major political and industrial connections in China.

 Dr. Belinson was especially interested in exploring cervical cancer prevention and exploring ways to reach the women of the world who had never been screened for cervical cancer.
 Knowing clearly that studying a disease is far easier in areas with high rates of the disease in question Dr. Belinson began to try to establish a research contact in China.
 Yan Xu, PhD, a cancer biologist whom Dr. Belinson worked with at the Cleveland Clinic, contacted her father a biochemist at Peking University in Beijing, China.
 He suggested contacting Zei Wei Dong, PhD. the (at that time) Director of the Cancer Institute Hospital of the Chinese Academy of Medical Sciences (CICAMS).
 Dr Dong then referred Dr Belinson’s inquiry to Youlin Qiao, MD.,PhD, and the critical link was made.
-Dr. Qiao was and still remains the Head of the Department of Epidemiology at CICAMS and at that time had ongoing collaborations with the NIH in the areas of Esophageal Cancer, and in Lung Cancer occurring in tin mine workers.
+Dr. Qiao was the Head of the Department of Epidemiology at CICAMS and at that time had ongoing collaborations with the NIH in the areas of Esophageal Cancer, and in Lung Cancer occurring in tin mine workers.
 He had spent 11 years in the United States, received his PhD from Johns Hopkins University and then returned to China to assume his role at CICAMS.
 At the time he and Dr. Belinson first began to communicate, Dr. Qiao had done a few limited surveys concerning the prevalence of cervical cancer in some regions of China, but no formal studies.

 A memorandum of understanding to collaborate was formally signed in Cleveland, Ohio in 1997 during one of Dr Qiao and Dr Dong’s visits to the NIH.
 Realizing the opportunity that existed Dr. Belinson contacted a few of his associates in particular Robert G. Pretorius, MD., from Kaiser Permanente in California and posed the question: “If you had access to a large unscreened population with very high rates of cervical cancer what would you like to do?”
 The result of these discussions was the goal, “To develop a low cost screening algorithm sensitive enough for CIN II, III, and Cancer, and specific enough for CIN II and III, to allow ablation of the cervical transformation zone without histologic confirmation”.
 This has remained a primary goal of our cervical cancer work to date.